c0dehamster/form-handling-demo-svelte/README.md

 able to re-use a lot of code from my previous Frontend mentor challenge but there were a few new topics for me as well.

 The card preview was definitely the most challenging part of the project.
-I used new container units to make it resize without changing relative dimensions.
+I decided to use it as an opportunity to test new container units.
 Not sure if it was necessary.
 Later I found
 [a tutorial on Kevin Powell's channel](https://youtu.be/H04P5YXVssE) where he used this exact challenge to demonstrate a responsive layout built using
 position: absolute.
 I recommend to check it out to see a simpler approach to the